Rights of union representatives under collective agreements

 10.1 Security guards are permitted to elect the following union representatives: One for mobile patrol, one for local patrol and one for patrol in Kringlan.
 Union representatives at the workplace shall be given the opportunity to attend courses aimed at making them more competent in their work.
 Those who attend the courses shall retain their daily wages for 8 hours per day for up to 5 days per year, according to each individual's rate, whether the courses are held during the union representative's shift week or outside.
 Only one union representative shall attend a course at a time.

-Securitas hf. addition
+Securitas Ltd. addition

 10.1 Security guards are permitted to elect the following union representatives: One for mobile security and one for local security.
 VSFK is permitted to elect a union representative in its area of operation.
 Union representatives at the workplace shall be given the opportunity to attend courses aimed at making them more competent in their work.
 Those who attend the courses shall retain their regular wages for 8 hours.
 Per day for up to 5 days per year, according to each individual's rate, whether the courses are held during the union representative's shift week or outside.
 Only one union representative shall attend a course at a time.

-Collective agreement between Efling and Faxaflói Ports
+Collective agreement Efling and Faxaflóahafna

 15 Union representatives and workplace meetings